-Petra held five days of intensive diversity management training sessions in FY 2017 across all levels at its South African operations and attendance increased considerably when compared with the previous year, with a total of 491 employees participating.
-The aim of this training is to raise awareness about issues pertaining to diversity in the workplace and to empower management and employees with the necessary skills to effectively deal with diversity matters, as well as embrace differences within our working environment.
+As with the previous year’s training, the aim is to raise awareness about issues pertaining to diversity in the workplace and to empower management and employees with the necessary skills to effectively deal with diversity matters as well as embrace differences within our working environment.

 Whilst not subject to the same regulation and legislation as the South African operations, Williamson in Tanzania has a policy to promote equal opportunity and to eliminate discrimination in the workplace.
 Williamson also applies affirmative action measures consistent with the promotion of women in mining, particularly during the recruitment process.
 The Company has procedures in place to ensure that cases related to discrimination can be reported appropriately.
-During FY 2017, seven cases relating to discrimination were raised by one of the representative trade unions.
-Upon further investigation, the allegations were found to be related to misconceptions and Petra therefore was able to address the matters fully with the trade union concerned and the incidents are no longer subject to action.
+During FY 2018, one case relating to discrimination by a contractor employee was raised by the Trade Union, where, upon further investigation, the Company decided to terminate the services of that individual contractor.

 Given the clear business case for gender diversity at all levels of the organisation, we are committed to encouraging women in mining and have a number of initiatives which focus on developing women into managerial positions.

 Our aim is to afford women the appropriate training, development and attention to progress within the organisation across all job levels.
-Petra has a number of initiatives which focus on developing women into managerial positions, such as the LDP, which has since its inception focused on the advancement of women.
-(28% of participants are female).
-We are focused on affording women an equal role as part of the next generation of Petra employees, and as a result 43% of our interns, 33% of our engineering learnerships, 31% of our mining learnerships and 26% of our bursars in FY 2017 were female.
+Petra has a number of initiatives which focus on developing women into managerial positions, such as the LDP, which has since its inception focused on the advancement of women (23% of participants are female).
+We are focused on affording women an equal role as part of the next generation of Petra employees, and as a result 44% of our interns, 33% of our engineering learnerships, 40% of our mining learnerships and 39% of our bursars in FY 2018 were female.